 - The PRD Reporting framework was built to provide SAP SuccessFactors Learning customers access to the same tools our engineers and consultants use to develop standard transactional learning reports.

 - The SAP SuccessFactors transactional (PRD) reports are not recommended to be used as a replacement for proper integration or data extraction tools that SAP SuccessFactors offers.
-They also come with various limitations: generated reports must adhere to a 10 MB size limit, a 1,000-page limit, contain up to 52,000 rows of data, and take no longer than 15 minutes to generate.
+They also come with various limitations: generated reports must adhere to a maximum of 5 GB size limit, a 1,000-page limit, contain up to 52,000 rows of data, and take no longer than 15 minutes to generate.
 Unlike the tools detailed at the bottom of this guide, PRD does not provide the fail-over and file recovery capabilities that data extraction tools do.
 Using PRD as a substitute for such tools may cause timeout issues or partial file extracts.

 - SAP offers various options for file-based integrations and high-volume extraction use cases.
 Please refer to the bottom of this guide for examples.
 If you are interested in reviewing your options for such use cases, we advise you to seek guidance from an SAP consultant, a certified (see below) implementation partner, your Preferred Success Customer Success Manager, or your Customer Engagement Executive who will be able to advise you on the right solution that meets your business need.

 RPA (Robotic Process automation)